Keeping Connected in Alaska

 Be ready to have a back-up plan.

 - So you've invested in the latest ($$) satellite internet gear - and you've stayed within the limited areas of satellite coverage in Alaska.
 You go to set it up and, oops!
 A moose stepped on and broke your dish overnight.
-Best have a back-up plan because there is not likely to be a satellite tech around for quite a ways - and you're now without the internet to Youtube a fix-it video yourself!
+Best have a back-up plan because it is likely you won't find a satellite tech around - and you're now without the internet to Youtube a fix-it video yourself!

 - Sigh.
 You roll into town just in time to hop on that AT&T tower to soak up some of your data for a conference call.
 Surprise - there's a cruise ship in port!
 Everyone else in town also seems to be soaking the juice off that tower - it's overloaded, and your video conference abilities have been negated.
 Small towns + big cruise ships = cellular saturation.

-- You've sought out a campground with reportedly excellent Wi-Fi, and pull in just in time to watch the season premier of Game of Thrones (GoT).
+- You've sought out a campground with reportedly excellent Wi-Fi, and pull in just in time to watch the season premier of your favorite show.
 Surprise!
 Your site is just out of range of the Wi-Fi, which only reaches to the first few rows of campers back from the front office.
 Doh!

 Cellular in Alaska

-Don't expect to be able to wonder across the vast swaths of beauty that is Alaska and receive consistent cellular coverage.
-Across all four major US carriers be prepared to find huge areas of the state that are untouched by the arms of the cellular industry.
+Don't expect to be able to wander across the vast swaths of beauty that is Alaska and receive consistent cellular coverage.
+Be prepared to find huge areas of the state that are untouched by the arms of the cellular industry and all four carriers.

-AT&T has the longest history offering service in Alaska as far as the big four nationwide carriers go, and it has the most amount of established coverage.
+AT&T has the longest history offering service in Alaska as far as the big four nationwide carriers go, and it has the greates amount of established coverage.

 AT&T is thus the carrier to have if you want the best odds of being connected.

-Verizon more recently seriously entered the Alaskan market, and its coverage is pretty much exclusively 4G/LTE.
-Verizon however covers an even more minuscule amount of area - just 8,398m2 (1.4%).
+Verizon entered the Alaskan market after AT&T, and its coverage is pretty much exclusively 4G/LTE.
+Verizon, however, covers an even more minuscule amount of area - just 11,428 m² (1.92%).

 These numbers don't bode well for folks wishing to explore beyond city limits.

-The good news is, the areas without coverage aren't easily accessible by RV anyway - so unless you're planning some serious 4x4 off roading or backcountry exploring, you likely won't be venturing too far away from population & major roads and thus coverage opportunities.
+The potential good news is, the areas without coverage aren't easily accessible by RV anyway - so unless you're planning some serious 4x4 off roading or backcountry exploring, you likely won't be venturing too far away from population & major roads and thus coverage opportunities.
 Boats, by contrast, have more freedom of movement and potentially better access to on and off-grid areas.

-Here's some screen captures from our mobile app Coverage? of just the native 3G/4G coverage of AT&T & Verizon in Alaska.
+Here are some screen captures from our mobile app Coverage? of just the native 3G/4G coverage of AT&T & Verizon in Alaska.
 These maps are current as of February 2019:

-Here's the native and roaming coverage areas for the four carriers as of February 2019 courtesy of our Coverage?
+Here is the native and roaming coverage areas for the four carriers as of February 2019 courtesy of our Coverage?
 App: